Vivienne Westwood, influential fashion maverick, dies at 81

 “I just tell people, stop buying clothes,” she said.
 “Why not protect this gift of life while we have it?
 I don’t take the attitude that destruction is inevitable.
 Some of us would like to stop that and help people survive.”

+Westwood’s activism extended to supporting Wikileaks founder Julian Assange, posing in a giant birdcage in 2020 to try to halt his extradition to the U.S. She even designed the dress Stella Moris wore when she married Assange this past March at a London prison.

-Westwood was a self-taught designer with no formal fashion training.
+Westwood was self-taught, with no formal fashion training.
 She told Marie Claire magazine that she learned how to make her own clothes as a teenager by following patterns.
 When she wanted to sell 1950s-style clothes at her first shop, she found old clothes in markets and took them apart to understand the cut and construction.

-“It was not a very efficient way of making clothes, but it was a great way for me to build up my technique,” she told the magazine.

 Westwood was born in the Derbyshire village of Glossop on April 8, 1941.
 Her family moved to London in 1957 and she attended art school for one term.

 She met McLaren in the 1960s while working as a primary school teacher after separating from her first husband, Derek Westwood.
-She and McLaren opened a small shop on the King’s Road in Chelsea in 1971, the tail end of the “Swinging London” era ushered in by the Beatles and the Rolling Stones.
+She and McLaren opened a small shop in Chelsea in 1971, the tail end of the “Swinging London” era ushered in by the Beatles and the Rolling Stones.

 The shop changed its name and focus several times, operating as “SEX” — Westwood and McLaren were fined in 1975 for an “indecent exhibition” there — and “World’s End” and “Seditionaries.”

+Among the workers at their shop was Sex Pistols bassist Glen Matlock, who called Westwood “a one off, driven, single minded, talented lady” in a statement to The Associated Press.

+He said it was a privilege “to have rubbed shoulders with her in the mid ’70s at what was the birth of punk and the worldwide waves it created that still continue to echo and resound today for the disaffected, hipper and wised up around the globe.”

-“Vivienne is gone and the world is already a less interesting place.
-Love you Viv,” tweeted Chrissie Hynde, the frontwoman of the Pretenders and a former worker at the couple’s store.
+“Vivienne is gone and the world is already a less interesting place,” tweeted Chrissie Hynde, the frontwoman of the Pretenders and another former employee.

 Westwood moved into a fresh type of designing with her “Pirates” collection, exhibited in her first catwalk show in 1981.
 That breakthrough is credited with taking Westwood in a more traditional direction, showing her interest in incorporating historical British designs into contemporary clothes.